 Orange Essential Oil- Composition and Extraction Process

-This essential oil is obtained from the peels of orange by cold compression.
-Although most of you know the common name of oranges, perhaps you don’t know the botanical name, Citrus Sinensis.
-The liquid that comes in packets inside orange-flavored soft drink concentrates is sometimes composed of this oil.
-The main components of this oil are Alpha Pinene, Citronellal, Geranial, Sabinene, Myrcene, Limonene, Linalool and Neral.
+This essential oil might be obtained from the peels of sweet orange by cold compression.
+Although most of you know the common name of oranges, you may not know the botanical name, Citrus sinensis.
+The liquid that comes in packets inside orange-flavored soft drink concentrate might sometimes be composed of this oil.
+The main components of this oil may be alpha-pinene, citronellol, geraniol, sabinene, myrcene, limonene, linalool, and neral.

 Health Benefits of Orange Essential Oil

 We are all familiar with its commercial and industrial uses, now let’s explore some of the health benefits that orange essential oil might have for those who consume it regularly.